 One of the many benefits of the Instant Pot is that you can cook vegetables quickly and easily.
 Most of them have only a very short cook time once the Instant Pot has come up to pressure (this recipe actually has a 0 minute cook time!).
-Try my recipe for Instant Pot steamed carrots, and Instant pot steamed potatoes.
+Try Instant Pot steamed carrots, and Instant pot steamed potatoes.

 If you are really short on time and can’t wait for the pressure cooker then you can also try steaming vegetables in the microwave (though they won’t be quite as tasty as pressure cooker steamed veggies!).